 Here we go!
 I thought, as I rolled my eyes, crossed my arms, and sat listening to the pastor one Sunday morning.
 He was preaching on the importance of the tithe.
 I can’t really tell you everything he said, because honestly, I tuned most of it out.
 You see, I had not been going to church for long.
-I had attended as a child, but fell away for some time, and was just now becoming acclimated to my new church…and now this!
-The pastor had nerve to speak on tithing.
+I had attended as a child, but fell away for some time, and was just now becoming acclimated to my new church, and now this!
+The pastor had the nerve to speak on tithing.

 I was a single mom.
 I had no money.
 “Someone needs to go ahead and give a good offering to buy this man a new truck, so we can move on to a better topic next week!”
 I thought to myself.
 I was bitter and angry for my own financial woes.
 I thought surely that was what this thing was all about – the pastor needing something new.

 But as the next several weeks passed, his words wouldn’t leave my mind.
 The concept of the tithe was not new to me.
-I was raised in church and knew the Bible commanded giving a tenth of your increase back to the Lord, but seriously?!
+I was raised in the church and knew the Bible commanded the giving of a tenth of your increase back to the Lord, but seriously?!
 I was a single mom!
 I had no money!
 I was making only a few hundred dollars a month to raise my two children.
 The use of government assistance was the only way I even made ends meet.
 The tithe seemed so outlandish.
-Yet, I thought on it.
+Yet, I thought about it.
 I prayed about it.
 I argued with God about it.
 I knew God was prompting me to give.
 So I did.
 I wrote my first tithe check and put it in the offering plate as it passed through.
 Nothing miraculous happened that day or the next or many others to follow.
 I just kept giving.
 I actually felt good about it.
 I knew I was living in obedience to something God had prompted on my heart to do.
 And most importantly, I learned that my giving was flowing from the love I had for my Heavenly Father and not because He needed my money.
 I gave cheerfully, not because of what I expected in return or what I thought I deserved, but because of all He had done to save me.

 The more I gave, the more I was blessed.
 I was blessed in many ways, emotionally, spiritually, and financially.
 Over the next several years, I moved away from government assistance, had my broken heart healed through His grace, and made a decent living.
 All of those things, I believe, were blessings from my obedience to the tithe.
-Let me be careful, here.
+Let me be careful here.
 I am not suggesting that we tithe to be blessed – that God is somehow our magical genie that we rub and make demands.
 I am not even suggesting that if you do, God will deliver you to some financial dreams of yours.
 I am simply saying that for whatever reason, unbeknownst to me, God chose to bless my financial obedience.
-There have been many years of ups and downs for me financially, since then, but one thing has remained — my desire to tithe and give offerings to bless others.
+There have been many years of ups and downs for me financially since then, but one thing has remained — my desire to tithe and give offerings to bless others.